-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Employee Survey: Planning Develop an Employee Engagement Program starting with an employee survey.
-FY 2016-17 HR EO Current Update Completed Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Employee Survey: Conduct Implement an emp ployee surv ey as part of the Employee Engagement Pro gram.
+Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Employee Survey: Planning Develop an Employ Develop an Employee Engagement Program starting with an employee survey.
+FY 2016-17 HR EO Current Update Completed Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Employee Survey: Conduct Implement an employee survey as part of the Employee Engagement Program. gram.
 FY 2016-17 HR EO Current Update Complete.
 CPS conducted the Employee Engagement Survey in February 2021.
 A total of 352 staff members completed the survey, which is an 86 percent response rate.
 The results were delivered to staff and the Boards in May and June 2021.